 Synchronization is the final stage of physics simulation.
-During the swap() in the Unigine main loop, physics module calls its internal flush() function.
+During the swap() in the Unigine main loop, physics module calls its internal updatePhysics() function.
 Bodies set their calculated transformations to objects.
 In the next frame, objects will be rendered in their new physics-based positions.

 If visualizer options are enabled, shapes, joints or contacts of non-frozen bodies will be rendered.

 Multi-Threaded Physics Simulation#

-Multi-threaded simulation of physics is run when the Async Rendering update mode is selected and there are two or more physics threads (controlled through physics_threaded console variable).
+Multi-threaded simulation of physics is run when the Async Rendering update mode is selected and there are two or more physics threads.

-- flush() from the world script is always performed in the main physics thread.
+- updatePhysics() from the world script is always performed in the main physics thread.

-- After that, Unigine takes advantage of multiple CPUs during the narrow phase and simulation stage.
+- After that, the Engine takes advantage of multiple CPUs during the collision detection and simulation stage.

-- As islands have been created, they can be safely handled in separate threads, because there are no contacts between them.
+- As islands have been created, they can be safely handled in separate threads, because they are isolated.